KristjanT32/urlscanner/README.md

 <hr>
   So, let me explain what it actually does.
   This program is no wizard, but has show it to be quite effective.
   Firstly, the program checks the HTML code for the indications of videos, images, links and <iframe>'s.
   (You can specify whether videos/images SHOULD NOT be present on the website.)
   By specifying that, you tell the program all of the possible red flags.
-  By checking all of the elements, it determines whether it'd be a good idea to visit this website.
+Checking all of the elements, the program determines whether if it'd be a good idea to visit this website.
 <hr>
 <h2>Hardcoded checked elements</h2>
 <hr>